AlvarBer/Persimmon/docs/src/implementation.md

 All these classifiers have few parameters on their respective sklearn implementations, and for this prototype the interface did not allow modifying any of them, as the it would have cluttered and it was not a necessary feature.
-Also all of them are classifiers, as it simplifies the interface, since regressors and clustering have some incompatibilities.
+Also, all of them are classifiers, as it simplifies the interface, since regression and clustering have some incompatibilities.

 Apart from the temporary interface the backend had to be built.
 Since the workflow was fixed the backend simply received the node as arguments and